- What is a Butcher’s Knife?

-Butchers knives are made of high carbon stainless steel — a full tang kitchen knife used throughout the world to cut through meat.
+Butcher knives are made of high carbon stainless steel — a full-tang kitchen knife used throughout the world to cut through meat.
 They’re precision-forged, ultra-sharp, and have a tapered design for hardness and flexibility.

 A fine example is the Gladiator Series 10" Bull Nose Butcher Knife, which boasts:

 - An edge painstakingly sharpened to 16-18° per side.

 - A tall blade with plenty of clearance to assist with food preparation.